anav5704/anav.dev/src/content/blogs/simplifying-oop-for-cs112-part-1-pointers-and-dynamic-memory.md

 ---
 title: "Simplifying OOP For CS112 Part 1: Pointers And Dynamic Memory."
-description: "Learn how to use C++ pointers and dynamic memory allocation with activity questions and solutions"
+description: "Learn how to use C++ pointers and dynamic memory allocation with code examples, activity questions and free solutions"
 updatedAt: 2024-09-22T00:00:00+12:00
 createdAt: 2024-09-22T00:00:00+12:00
 ---